 Most academic training in the area of speech communication takes the perspective that successful communication is partly a learned skill.
 Most people are born with the physical abilities to acquire necessary communication tools, but such potential does not guarantee that they will learn to communicate effectively.
 Language, rhetorical strategies, listening skills, and a lexicon of verbal and nonverbal meanings are developed in various ways.
 It is theorized that people gain their communication skills by having them modeled by persons in their environment, by being taught specific techniques through the educational process, and by practicing their abilities and having them evaluated.
 2

-Graduates of the Speech Communication Department will:
+Graduates of the Rhetoric and Communication Studies Department will:

 - be able to critically examine communication theory and research;